CiroArtigot/aixeenaseoimages/README.md

 The plugin is thinked for Joomla developers who need or love to increase the perfomance of their sites.

+This plugin belongs to the Aixeena SEO plugin collection.

 This plugin is created by [Ciro Artigot](http://twitter/ciroartigot) to contribute to the Joomla community.

 2.- Features